wurstmineberg/init-minecraft/README.md

 If your system has `service`, you can move [`minecraft.py`](minecraft.py) to `/etc/init.d/minecraft`.
 You can then start, stop, or restart the Minecraft server with `service minecraft start` etc.

-To make this work for another server, you may have to modify the paths near the beginning of the file and other things.
+To make this work for another server, you may have to modify the paths and other things in the config file.

 [Docopt]: http://github.com/gocopt/docopt (Github: docopt: docopt)
 [Minecraft]: http://minecraft.net/ (Minecraft)